Zum Inhalt der Seite springen

 Re-watch the webinar

-Hosted by the City of Brussels with contributions from the Municipality of Valongo and the City of Vienna
+Insights from “Cities Teach: Climate Assemblies, Green Cities & Biodiversity”, hosted by the City of Brussels with contributions from Valongo and Vienna

 Katharina Toth, Energy Planning Consultant for the Vienna Climate Team of the City of Vienna, gave us an overview of the Vienna Climate Team process, focussing on the Citizens’ Jury.
 The Citizens’ Jury is made up of a group of residents from a district, who are randomly selected while taking into account socio-demographic factors.
 The Vienna Climate Mosaic game helps jury members understand the complex interactions of various climate actions, with decisions made using a three-tier rating system.